E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

 - reset newTransForm input fields to default values on form close
-- style NewTransaction button to appear frozen on invalid form entries and add custom input form popUp messages (also create a hover and active state)
+- style NewTransaction submit button to change on hover
 - fix settingsMenu button overlay-appearance issue
 - refresh memory on redux code (explore thunks in reddit project)
 - update NewTrans to be hidden by default (similar to settingsMenu).
 Then, build a new sidebar component and add setttingsMenu and NewTrans